 What action can we take in internal and external (group) organising?
 When does critique mobilise towards change and enhanced abilities for perceiving structures, and when is it a tool for continued oppression?
 How do we survive our ambivalence and own complicities?

 Performing Landscape considered co-centric approaches to performance making, enquiring into the potential for the landscape to be seen as collaborator in performance making practice.
 How can we shift the perspective from ourselves to ourselves with ‘other’ when it comes to being an artist?
 How far can this definition of ‘other’ extend?
 How can our approach be influenced by the nature of a river system?
 What can a nesting pair of birds tell us about collaboration, and what do we see of ourselves in all of this?

-Further reading on the project:
+Further reading on DIY:

 Live Art Development Agency website: here

 Frequently asked DIY questions: here